ESPRI-Mod/synda/README.md

 ## Main features

-* simple data installation using an apt-get like command
+* Simple data installation using an apt-get like command
-* parallel downloads
+* Parallel downloads
-* incremental process (download only what's new)
+* Incremental process (download only what's new)
-* download history stored in a db
+* Download history stored in a db
-* transfer priority
+* Transfer priority

 ## Platform